lhw-1/4248-project/README.md

 We had to train the NLI model from scratch since the original repository did not provide their trained NLI model (except the trained encoder).

-Before proceeding, please download the [GloVe embeddings] (http://nlp.stanford.edu/data/glove.840B.300d.zip) and unzip and place the .txt file to the `dataset/GloVe/` directory.
+Before proceeding, please download the [GloVe embeddings](http://nlp.stanford.edu/data/glove.840B.300d.zip) and unzip and place the .txt file to the `dataset/GloVe/` directory.

 Please run the notebook `InferSent_ST-InferSent/infersent_training.ipynb` and follow instructions in the notebook with default settings to train the InferSent NLI model.

 The trained InferSent model can be downloaded at:
 - trained InferSent NLI model: https://drive.google.com/file/d/19HBWkX-FY6inoAjseRJ4zhp2GrLM4DjB/view?usp=sharing

-Please place the above trained model `model84.pickle` in the `savedir` directory.
+You can either run the training notebook (and rename the output file to `model84.pickle`) or just download the above trained model `model84.pickle` and place in the `savedir` directory.

 For batch inference/evaluation, please run the notebook `InferSent_ST-InferSent/eval_preds_is.ipynb`.